ingcoder/OpenMM-MDSimulation/README.md

 Welcome to the Molecular Dynamics Simulation Beginner Tutorial!
 This repository is designed to help you kickstart your journey into the fascinating world of molecular dynamics (MD) simulations.
 With an easy-to-follow Jupyter notebook provided in this repository, you'll learn the basics of setting up, and running MD simulations for a protein-small molecule complex using OpenMM a versatile and powerful library for molecular simulations.

+Building upon the original Open Force Field Toolkit tutorial*, this presentation introduces advanced techniques for preparing Molecular Dynamics simulation.
+Our enhancements focus on extending the core material to include:

+Temperature and Pressure Equilibration: A critical step for realistic simulations, ensuring the system reaches a stable state that mimics real-world conditions.
+Custom Reporter for Intermediate Simulation Results: An added feature to save and analyze simulation data at various stages, providing insights into running simulation.
+We thank the creators of the original tutorial for their foundational work.
+Our additions aim to enrich the learning experience, offering participants a more comprehensive understanding of Molecular Dynamics simulations within a notebook environment.

+Enjoy the expanded exploration and the new tools at your disposal! *Original Notebook: https://github.com/openforcefield/openff-toolkit/blob/main/examples/toolkit_showcase/toolkit_showcase.ipynb

 ## Features

 - **Introduction to Molecular Dynamics:** Understand the fundamental concepts behind MD simulations.